Thursday, June 9, 2011

 'Blackhawk'

-Fast growing and upright in habit, forming a clump up to 5 x 2.5 feet iin 2 years, eventually slightly wider.
+Fast growing and upright in habit, forming a clump up to 5 x 2.5 feet iin 2 years, eventually up to 4 feet in width.

 The foliage is green during spring, then develops bronzy-red tips during summer.
 The foliage turns to purplish-black during autumn.
 The leaf blades are up to 20 x 0.5 inches in size